hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     However, `batch_size` is a useful feature for end-users to be able to toggle.
   * **Returns:**
     * embedding: A `float32` `Tensor` with shape (`n_sounds, n_frames, embedding_size)`.
     * timestamps: `Tensor`.
-Timestamps in seconds corresponding to each embedding in the output.
+Centered timestamps in seconds corresponding to each embedding in the output.

 <hr />